8 Learning Styles | Overview and Types

 Learning is the process of acquiring new knowledge, behaviours, skills, values, attitudes and so on.
 The ability to learn is possessed by humans, animals, and in recent times some machines.

-The human brain inputs, analyses and stores information via the five senses which are sight, touch, sound, smell and taste.
+The human brain inputs, analyses and stores information via the five senses: sight, touch, sound, smell and taste.

 For learning the most commonly used senses will be sight, touch and sound.
-A combination of these or all of the channels is used in the learning process and has led to the development of different learning theories or models.
+The combination of these or all of the senses is used in the learning process and has led to the development of different learning theories or models.

 The preferred or most effective way a child or individual learns is called the predominant or preferred learning style.
 Identifying your child’s predominant learning style will help a parent or teacher know which method to deploy mainly while teaching the child for easy, faster and effective learning.

 Learning styles refer to a range of methods used by humans to learn.
-They are different theories on learning styles namely;
+There are different theories on learning styles namely;

 • David Kolb’s model